sav-che/TL-2/Authors/Decaisne, Joseph {std. Decne.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 134](https://www.biodiversitylibrary.org/item/103833#page/146/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 134](https://www.biodiversitylibrary.org/page/33259180) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Decaisne, Joseph {std.
 Decne.}|first entry]] for this author

 ### Author

 \* Decaisne, Joseph (1807-1882), Belgian botanist, born at Brussels, moved early to Paris, 1824 becoming gardener in the Jardin des Plantes, in 1832 Chef des Semis du Muséum, in the herbarium 1833, Dr.-ès-Sci.
-1837, Membre de l'Institut 1847, professor of culture at the Museum 1851, later also president of the Académie des Sciences. (*Decne.*).
+1837, Membre de l'Institut 1847, professor of culture at the Museum 1851, later also president of the Académie des Sciences.
+**Abbreviated name**: *Decne.*

 #### Herbarium and types